 Spectrum management

 Wireless technology has great potential to improve our quality of life.
-BDT works to strengthen national regulatory bodies in frequency planning and assignment, management and monitoring.
+BDT works to strengthen national regulatory bodies in developing countries in frequency planning and assignment, management and monitoring.

 This will involve, in particular:

 • continuing to maintain, update and expand the Spectrum Management System for Developing Countries (SMS4DC) software, providing technical assistance and conducting training activities for its deployment and use;